StackVista/stackstate-docs/setup/agent/migrate-agent-v1-to-v2/migrate-agent-v1-to-v2-docker.md

     docker.io/stackstate/stackstate-agent-2:2.17.2
 ```

-### 6. Add Splunk Health State
+{% hint style="info" %}

-Agent V2 Supports a new Splunk check called Splunk Health state.
+In addition to the Splunk Topology, Metrics and Events checks, StackState Agent V2 can also be configured to run a [Splunk Health](/stackpacks/integrations/splunk/splunk_health.md) check to collect health data from Splunk.

-You can follow the docs [Splunk Health](/stackpacks/integrations/splunk/splunk_health.md) to enable this check.
+{% endhint %}